socs-kul/socs-kul.github.io/_exercises/9-cache.md

 ![Illustration of memory hierarchy in a computer](/exercises/9-cache/memory_hierarchy.png){: .center-image }

-Caches can be local to a single processor core (this is typically for case for L1 and L2 caches), or shared across multiple cores.
+Caches can be local to a single processor core (this is typically the case for L1 and L2 caches), or shared across multiple cores.
 Finally, the L1 cache is usually split into an instruction cache (L1I), which contains program instructions, and a data cache (L1D), which contains program data.